azeem59/MDFlakerForPaperUpdated/README.md

       --l: opptional, build history in the past [NumberOfDays] days (for example, 180, 365) you want to get from Travis CI, default:0, get all the build history

 For example, in the URL: https://github.com/apache/incubator-superset, the project owner is "apache", the project name is "incubator-superset" and local path could be where you cloned the project.

+#### 2.3.1.1 Update build history from Travis CI
+In case of new build execution, you must update the local database about test cases (number of test smells, lines of code) and their results (flaky or non-flaky) by running the following command to keep the database updated.

+    command: python update.py --update travis --p [project path] --o [project owner] --n [project name]

 Note: use "python initialize.py --help" to get details of this command